jackgladowsky/FlowChartGPT/README.md

 # FlowChartGPT
----

-Enter a prompt into the site to generate a flowchart for your prompt.
+Enter a prompt to get a flowchart generated!